Pandalus hypsinotus

+Description

-This species attains maturity as a male, and in varying proportions as a female, in the second year, and becomes a female during the third year.
+The species if ordinarily 10–12.5 cm in length, but large females may reach 17.5 cm.
+It attains maturity as a male, and in varying proportions as a female, in the second year, and becomes a female during the third year.
 Subsequent survival into the fourth year is very low.
 Female shrimps carry eggs from November to April.

-Called humpback shrimp in North America, there a small directed fishery is found in Prince Rupert. where the humpback is held to be the finest eating shrimp of all six species.